yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 **3) Compare your result / _SplitLab_ diagnostic plot with the provided diagnostic plots**
   - folder `02_SL_diagnosticplots`
-  - shape of the E-N particle motion (linar or elliptic)
+  - shape of the E-N particle motion (linear or elliptic)
-  - phase-related signal on the T component (no or yes)
+  - SKS phase-related signal on the T component (no or yes)

 ### Details on earthquakes and traces